5 Common Large-Format Printing Issues & How to Troubleshoot Them

 4. Ink Smudging, Pooling or Delayed Drying

-Does the ink look wet, smudge when touched, or pool in heavy coverage areas?
-This is especially common with glossy paper or vinyl.
-Printing on the wrong side of coated media, incorrect ink limits or print profile, and even high humidity or low airflow in the room could result in these problems without you even noticing in time.
-To fix this and ensure the issues never come back, always print on the coated/printable side (check for watermarks or test with a drop of water) and reduce the ink saturation or total ink limit in your RIP settings.
-For persistent smudging, ask the pros to inspect your machine.
+Does the ink seem wet, smear when touched, or pool in heavy coverage areas?
+This is common with glossy paper or vinyl.
+As an example, printing on the wrong side of coated media, incorrect ink limits/print profile, and even high humidity or low room airflow could cause these issues without you knowing in time.
+There are a few things you could try to fix this and make sure the issue does not come back.
+Print on the coated/printable side (look for watermarks or try a drop of water) and lower your ink saturation or total ink limits in your RIP.
+If your ink is still persisting to smear/smudge after these fixes, consider having a professional check the build of your machine.

 5. Connectivity or Software Glitches